 The route is a talus slope of loose rock slabs that requires boulder hopping to the peak.
 Atop the summit plateau is a stone shelter, a plaque, and views for miles.

 Take the 395 to Lone Pine and then head west on Whitney Portal Road.
 In 14 miles, you will reach Whitney Portal.
 As this is an active bear area, do not leave food or scented items in your vehicle.

 For day use and overnight hikes within the Mt.
 Whitney Zone, apply to the 2020 Mt.
 Whitney Lottery between February 1st and March 15th on the website: www.recreation.gov.
-If you win the lottery, you must pay the $15 per person reservation fee in April to claim your awarded date.
+If you win the lottery, you must pay the $15 per person reservation fee by April 30th to claim your awarded date.